1956 Saint Joseph's Pumas football team

-The 1956 Saint Joseph's Pumas football team was an American football team that represented Saint Joseph's College of Rensselaer, Indiana as a member of the Indiana Collegiate Conference (ICC) during the 1956 NAIA football season.
+The 1956 Saint Joseph's Pumas football team was an American football team that represented Saint Joseph's College of Rensselaer, Indiana as a member of the Indiana Collegiate Conference (ICC) during the 1956 college football season.
 In their third year under head coach Bob Jauron, the Pumas compiled an 8–1–1 record (6–0 against ICC opponents), won the ICC championship, and outscored opponents by a total of 360 to 32.
 Saint Joseph's tied with Montana State in the 1956 Aluminum Bowl.
-The two teams were declared co-winners of the 1956 NAIA Football National Championship.
+The two teams were declared co-winners of the 1956 NAIA football national championship.